Changing columns

 The DEFAULT option is supported:

-The DEFAULT false NOT NULL construct is invalid due to ambiguity in interpretation.
-In this case, use a comma-separated list or change the order of options.
+The DEFAULT false NOT NULL construct is not allowed due to ambiguity of interpretation.
+In this case, you should use a comma-separated list or change the order of the options.

 NULL